 - Notorious breeder Jerry Holly has sold zebras and other animals at this exotic animal auction.
 A zebra escaped from the event in May 2021.

 This event plays hosts to the annual Mid-Ohio Alternative Animal and Bird Sale every spring.
-It sold 10,000 animals a year in 2012 and 2013 for an average of $1.3 million a year, according to USDA licensing documents.
+The auction house sold 10,000 animals a year in 2012 and 2013 for an average of $1.3 million a year, according to USDA licensing documents.

 - In 2016, the USDA cited this auction for accepting zebras and camels on consignment from dealers who didn’t hold a valid license, allowing them to make illegal animal sales.